 Other factors you want to consider are the durability of the frame, the availability of the doors, and cleaning.
 Steel is the best type of material for these cages.
 It is very durable, and your pet cannot escape easily.
 If you have a smaller or older dog, you can also go for an aluminum model or another type of material.

 Most models have a top door and a front door.
 A top door is great for interacting with your pet without them trying to escape.
 Regarding the front door, you want to ensure your puppy can easily walk in without hitting their back or crouching down.
 If they have to do so, it can make your dog feel like they are in an enclosed space.
 It will also make stress worse.

 As we all know, your furry friend may have an accident from time to time.
 Also, if you are going to be away from home for an extended time, you may want to leave food and water in the crate.
 Most models come with a sliding tray that is easy to clean.
 Metal trays can be heavy and may not be suitable for every owner.

 Finally, you want to inspect the bottom grate of the cage.
 The bottom slats that have more space between them will allow your pup to get their toes or paws stuck in the grate.
 This can cause a lot of harm and stress for your animal.
 Make sure that the slats are slim, or you can use a mat and a bed to ensure that no damage is done.

-If you are still not sure about which option is best for you, go with our number one choice which is the LUCKUP Heavy Duty Dog Crate.
-If you are looking for a more affordable option, try the Frisco 3-Door Collapsible Soft-Sided Dog Crate.
+Although our buyer’s guide covered the basics, several other factors to consider when purchasing a dog crate include ventilation, assembly, locking wheels, and secure latches.
+If you are still unsure which brand is best for you, go with our number one choice, the LUCKUP Heavy Duty Dog Crate.
+If you want a more affordable option, try the Frisco 3-Door Collapsible Soft-Sided Dog Crate.